 Today, I’m going to share two ridiculously easy keys to submitting successful grant applications.

 (Not sure where to find grants, and what kinds of work can be funded?
-I’ll be hosting two webinars on this topic in October 2017 – you can get on the announcement list right here.)
+We just had two detailed webinars on the topic – you can get access to the content right here.)

 I’ve written quite a few grants over the years to fund my own work, and have been written into lots of other grants as a performing artist, and I can tell you that these two items can make or break your chances of getting funded.

 As simple as that sounds, I’ve been told by grant administrators that the vast majority of applicants do NOT do this well enough, and the ones that don’t follow the instructions to a “T” are eliminated from consideration, no matter how good their art or their project is.

 - do you meet the grant eligibility requirements?